How can I get a grant to start or expand my business in Alabama?

 Don’t be a victim.

-The Alabama SBDC Network has a talented group of business advisors that are interested in helping your start or grow your business.
+The Alabama SBDC Network has a talented group of business advisors that are interested in helping you start or grow your business.
 Even if a grant isn’t available, you should take a moment to talk with a business advisor about the options that are available.
 Business plan competitions are offered statewide, such as Alabama Launchpad, and smaller competitions are offered locally.
 Talk with your SBDC business advisor for more information.

 Please, don’t send money to this guy